xingchen-fan/DY_stat_boost/README.md

    cd /eos/project/h/htozg-dy-privatemc/CMSSW_10_6_40/src/
    ```
    and run `cmsenv; scram b`
 5. Craete your own folder in our CERNBOX.
-Then create one folder per submission in your folder.
+Then create one folder per submission in your folder, i.e. `YOURDIR/SOMESUBMISSION/`.
-6. Back to your local repo dir, in `crabConfig2017.py`, change `config.General.requestName` to a unique name.
+6. Back to your local repo dir.
+In `crabConfig2017.py`, change `config.General.requestName` to a unique name and change `DIR` value in `config.JobType.scriptArgs` to the directory in your folder, i.e. `SOMESUBMISSION`.
 7. In `2017.sh`, change the `xrdcp` line to something like
    ```
-   xrdcp  $NANOAOD_NAME"__job-"$NJOB.root root://eosuser.cern.ch//eos/project/h/htozg-dy-privatemc/YOURDIR/SOMESUBMISSION/.
+   xrdcp  $NANOAOD_NAME"__job-"$NJOB.root root://eosuser.cern.ch//eos/project/h/htozg-dy-privatemc/YOURDIR/$DIR/.
    ```
 9. Run `crab submit -c crabConfig2017.py`